kwm

 Karabiner Elements which is

-available for macOS Sierra (f19 is keycode 80
+available for macOS Sierra (f19 is keycode 80, or 0x50).

 Define mode switching